nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 ##GENERAL / MAIN UI

-5 -	This is more of a request than a visual issue, but, when the app launches on first run, can we make sure that the Collections section is expanded.
-	Also can OE remember the users choice here / window state when quiting the app as well?
-Don't forget we will need to add some more default smart collections to that list at some point.
-For example..
-'Recently Added', 'Top 25 Most Played' etc. etc.

 6 -	We should start adding tooltips to a lot of buttons and other pieces.
 Particularly for unique custom stuff OE does like the gameplay hud bar.

-7 -	<strike>We need to add in a feature at some point where you can cntrl+click on game, be it grid, list or the list portion of overflow and get additional options.
-	(see this in Dropbox > Notes > Adding Artwork and the workflow image shows the options here and highlights adding artwork via this popover), the image below shows some of the suggested options we can do for this, but these are only a suggestion and we should determine as a group what options we make available here at some point before release..</strike>

 8 -	We will need to determine wether we can introduce the creation of additional user created smart collections.
 This is the final 	component that is missing from my mockups.
 We will need to provide the ability to create and edit a smart collection in a similar 	manner to iTunes smart playlist creation (example of smart playlist creation in iTunes, in the image below.
 I would say we don't have to do
 	this for 1.0, but we should consider it, if time allows..